stefapi/docker-dashy-helper/README.md

 Docker-dashy-helper has only one mandatory parameter which is the file path to the Dashy configuration.

 Optional parameter `-d` or `--disable` disables the automatic addition of docker containers to Dashy.
-You have to putthe label `docker-dashy.enable=true` for each container to be added.
+You have to put the label `docker-dashy.enable=true` for each container to be added.

 Optional parameter `-n` or `--hostname` specifies the hostname to be used.
 If not defined, the default hostname used when no URL is given by a label is `localhost` followed by port number.